-Adding three to four cups of green tea to your daily routine may act to improve your digestion.
+Adding 3 to 4 cups of green tea to your daily routine may act to improve your digestion.

-Using agar wood leaves as a gentle, natural laxative is less likely to cause the side effect of some other chemical laxatives.
-Here’s 20 other natural laxatives you might want to try.
+Using agar wood leaves as a gentle, natural laxative is less likely to cause the side effect of some other chemical laxatives, according to one

 Eating probiotic foods, such as kimchi, sauerkraut, and yogurt, is another way to consume live strains of probiotic bacteria.

 Light exercise can direct your blood to circulate through your abdomen.
 For some people, this gets the system going.
 Consistent exercise may impact your lazy bowel symptoms by keeping your digestive system turned “on” and engaged.
 Some yoga poses may even help relieve constipation.